ethankennerly/predicting-player-retention/README.md

 Plot example with only two classes:  retained in second week or not.

+Select 2 best from absence time, no progress time to predict retaining the plaer in their second week.

 TODO:

-Explore if number of events, absence time, or no progress time increases the prediction of retaining the second week.

-Show which features predict best.
+Plot 1D and 2D predictions.

 <http://scikit-learn.org/stable/modules/feature_selection.html>